-This re-evaluation of experience in effect buffers against the self-reinforcing effect of negatively valanced cognitions as they are viewed as transient, non-factual mental states (5,40–42).
-43,444541,461,2Adrian Wells has built up an extensive research enterprise which claims that metacognitive failings are a key a factor all psychopathologies (43) and thus metacognitive training central to all effective therapies, of which mindfulness is one form (41,44).
-Mindfulness is primarily conceptualised as a therapeutic practice in the psychological literature and is offered by several health services internationally, and so the effectiveness of an intervention is often judged by measures of mental health and stress.
-It is of importance, then, to understand and perhaps develop the potential contributions of the metacognitive mechanisms involved in mindfulness, and their relation to its effects on mental health.
+The clinical utility of the above is that this re-evaluation of experience in effect buffers against the self-reinforcing effect of negatively valenced cognitions as they are viewed as transient, non-factual mental states (5,40–42).
+Because of the apparent positive effects of mindfulness on mental health, it is offered by health services worldwide as a treatment for, notably, stress, anxiety, and depression.
+In the psychological literature, mindfulness is primarily conceptualised as a therapeutic practice, and the effectiveness of an intervention judged by measures of the aforementioned mental health issues (43,44).
+The link between metacognition and psychopathology extends beyond mindfulness - Adrian Wells has built up an extensive research enterprise which claims that metacognitive failings are a key factor in all psychopathologies (45).
+Therefore, according to Wells, metacognitive training is an active component of many effective therapies, including mindfulness (41,46).
+It is of no small practical importance, then, to understand and perhaps develop the potential contributions of the metacognitive mechanisms involved in mindfulness, and their relation to its effects on mental health.

 Notably, a set definition of sati is not constitutive of the practice of what we might call ‘mindfulness meditation’ – the modern use of which refers to a broad, sometimes contradictory (e.g. 47), class of concepts and exercises scattered throughout the Buddhist canons and wider commentaries.
 An early account of mindfulness practice central to both many Buddhist meditation practices (3) and the current clinical approach (48–50), can be found in the Satipatthana Sutta.
 At its core, this practice instructs a continual renewal of non-elaborative attention on an object of focus.
 As this requires the capacity to monitor and control the extent to which one is on task, it is a metacognitive exercise (for a related but different approach to meditation see 51).
-Furthermore, one is to be ‘non-clinging’ (letting mental states go, holding in mind only that which is relevant to the practice), and equanimous and unaversive (maintaining a calm composure in the face of both positive and negative mental states).
+Furthermore, one is to be ‘non-clinging’ (letting mental states go, holding in mind only that which is relevant to the practice), and equanimous (maintaining a calm composure in the face of both positive and negative mental states).
 These are metacognitive skills in that they require seeing mental states in terms of content carried by vehicles, accompanied by executive evaluation and management.

 The four groupings of experiential phenomena to which this mindset is directed, the four Satipatthanas, are the body, feelings, the mind, and mental states relevant to flourishing (dhamma, c.f.
 3).
 The last three of these explicitly concern types of mental states, and so mindfulness involves metacognition in this sense also.
 Even when the body (e.g. the breath) is used as the persisting target, the Anapanasati Sutta (MN iii 78; 52) extends mindfulness of breathing to cover all four Satipatthanas (3, pp. 21-22), developing an awareness of sensory states as sensations.
 Correspondingly, Dienes et al., (29) understand mindfulness using Higher Order Thought (HOT; 53) theory to distinguish mental states with content simply about the world (e.g. seeing that “The sky is blue”), from second-order states which refer to those first-order states (e.g. being aware that “I see the sky is blue”), which in turn can be the subject of yet higher third-order states (e.g. being aware that “I am aware that I am aware the sky is blue”).
 Similarly, mindfulness may target the external world itself, or, as is more typical in Buddhism, mental states.
 Appealingly, others have pointed to similarities between HOT theory and Buddhist descriptions of consciousness (54–56), although one need not subscribe to HOT theory as a theory of consciousness to realise the distinctions it makes are useful.